popstarfreas/Capture-The-Gem/README.md

 Commands: /join (or /j), /spawnset (or /ss), /borderset (or /bs), /match (or /m)

 This plugin is intended for use on a server wherein all players will participate or observe.
 Players can join a team by using "/join (color)".
 While the match is not running, all players will be unable to enable pvp.
-When set to a team, players will also be unable to manually switch teams as well as unable to switch teams will the match is running.
+When set to a team, players will also be unable to manually switch teams and when the match is running, players will not be able to switch teams at all.

 The border set command is intended for admins to set the center point wherein players may not cross until the time set in the config has passed.
 This is the initial "prep phase".